Women’s Health

 Women’s health concerns throughout different stages of life

-• A period is the part of the menstrual cycle when a woman bleeds from her vagina for a few days.
+A period is the part of the menstrual cycle when a woman bleeds from her vagina for a few days.

 For most women this happens every 28 days or so, but it's common for periods to be more or less frequent than this, ranging from every 23 days to every 35 days.
-Your period can last between 2 and 7 days, but it will usually last for about 5 days.
-The bleeding tends to be heaviest in the first 2 days.

-When your period is at its heaviest, the blood will be red.
-On lighter days, it may be pink or brown.
 You'll lose about 20 to 90ml (about 1 to 5 tablespoons) of blood during your period, although some women bleed more heavily than this.

 When do periods start?

-Most girls start their periods when they're about 12, but they can start as early as 8, so it's important to talk to girls from an early age to make sure they're prepared.
 A delay in starting periods isn't usually a cause for concern.
 Most girls will be having regular periods by age 16 to 18.
 If you have any concerns about an early or delayed period for yourself or your child speak to your GP.

 Getting pregnant

-Ovulation is when an egg is released from one of your ovaries and travels down towards the uterus.
-This is when you are at your most fertile.
 Pregnancy happens when sperm enters a vagina, travels through the cervix and womb to the fallopian tube and fertilises an egg.
 You can only get pregnant around the time you are ovulating.

-• Using a period calculator to work out the length of your menstrual cycle – ovulation usually occurs around 12 to 16 days before your period starts, so you may be able to work out when you're likely to ovulate if you have a regular cycle.
+Using a period calculator to work out the length of your menstrual cycle: Ovulation usually occurs around 12 to 16 days before your period starts, so you may be able to work out when you're likely to ovulate if you have a regular cycle.

-• Your body temperature – there's a small rise in body temperature after ovulation takes place, which you may be able to detect with a thermometer
+Your body temperature: There's a small rise in body temperature after ovulation takes place, which you may be able to detect with a thermometer

-• Doctors can do blood tests for hormone levels which can indicate you are ovulating
+Blood tests: Doctors can do blood tests for hormone levels which can indicate you are ovulating

-• Ovulation predictor kits – hormone levels increase around the time of ovulation and this can be detected using ovulation predictor kits that measure the level of hormones in your urine.
+Ovulation predictor kits: Hormone levels increase around the time of ovulation and this can be detected using ovulation predictor kits that measure the level of hormones in your urine.
 There are two popular ways of monitoring your ovulation.

-Urine home test kits - The at home urine kit tests detects a rise in luteinizing hormone (LH) in the urine.
+The at home urine kit tests detects a rise in luteinizing hormone (LH) in the urine.
 A rise in this hormone signals the ovary to release the egg.
 This at-home test is often used by women to help predict when an egg release is likely.
 This is when pregnancy is most likely to occur.
 These kits can be bought at most drug stores.

-Fertility monitoring -Fertility monitors are digital handheld devices.
+Fertility monitors are digital handheld devices.
 They predict ovulation based on electrolyte levels in saliva, LH levels in urine, or your basal body temperature.
 These devices can store ovulation information for several menstrual cycles.

 Some women may experience other symptoms when they're ovulating, including breast tenderness, bloating and mild tummy pain, but these are not a reliable way of predicting ovulation.
+You cannot get pregnant if you do not ovulate.

 It is important to know that ovulation and mikvah night may not always coincide.
 If you are ovulating before mikvah please contact Chana who can guide you on this.